 Zambian Studies has been introduced this academic year to celebrate the culture and heritage of the host country Zambia.
 Students will be encouraged to develop communication skills in Chinyanja using different strategies.
 These will be integrated within the organising theme.

 Students should be reading every evening for about 30 minutes and should spend no more than 40 minutes on their homework each evening.
-Homework for the week will be given on Fridays and it has to be handed in on Thursdays.
+Homework for the week will be given on Mondays and it has to be handed in on Thursdays.
 Homework may not always be about putting pen on paper.
 It could be that they are asked to play a game or make one up.
 It could be dramatic, musical or creative.

 We look forward to working together with you this year and wish everybody a most enjoyable and fruitful year.